jsmoot3/USD/README.md

 ### Angular project

 - Clone this repo, or make a public fork
-- This app is in the projects/beta folder
+- Pleae use the 'skeleton' app in the projects/beta folder to implement your solution
 - Use Angular material/cdk (already installed)
   https://material.angular.io
 - Use FlexLayout (already installed)